 An ABG machine will often give a print out of the anion gap, but it can also be useful to know how it is calculated.

-In blood, there are many cations and anions.
+In blood, there are many cations (positively charged ions) and anions (negatively charged ions).
 However, the vast majority of the total number are potassium, sodium, chloride, or bicarbonate.
 The ‘anion’ gap is an artificial measure, which is calculated by subtracting the total number of anions (negatively charged ions – bicarbonate and chloride) from the total number of cations (sodium and potassium).

 Thus, the formula is: